 - Knowledge of University of Houston campus resources.

-- Undergraduates must have a 2.5 or higher cumulative GPA and have completed at least 24 credit hours in residence at the University of Houston by conclusion of the Spring 2017 semester.
+- Undergraduates must have a 2.5 or higher cumulative GPA and have completed at least 24 credit hours in residence at the University of Houston by conclusion of the current Spring semester.

-- Graduate students must have completed one semester at the University of Houston by Fall 2016.
+- Graduate students must have completed one fall semester at the University of Houston.

-- Available to work during scheduled New Student Conferences and trainings during Spring and Summer of 2017.
+- Available to work during scheduled New Student Orientation and trainings during the current Spring and upcoming Summer semesters.

 Job Duties Peer Assistant members will be responsible for the following: